bearded dragon handbook

 Taking your bearded dragon to its annual checkup will also help keep it healthy.

-A veterinarian can test a fecal sample once a year to ensure your beardie is parasite-free.
+A veterinarian can test a bearded dragon poop sample once a year to ensure your beardie is parasite-free.

 Let's ask the Veterinarian!